Prospective and Retrospective Cohort Studies

 Pitfall: Note that in these prospective cohort studies a comparison of incidence between the groups can only take place after enough time has elapsed so that some subjects developed the outcomes of interest.
 Since the data analysis occurs after some outcomes have occurred, some students mistakenly would call this a retrospective study, but this is incorrect.
 The analysis always occurs after a certain number of events have taken place.
 The characteristic that distinguishes a study as prospective is that the subjects were enrolled, and baseline data was collected before any subjects developed an outcome of interest.

-In contrast, retrospective studies are conceived AFTER some people have already developed the outcomes of interest.
-The investigators jump back in time to idenify a cohort of individuals at a point in time before they have developed the outcomes of interest, and they try to establish their exposure status at that point in time.
-They then determine whether the subject subsequently developed the outcomese of interest.
+In contrast, retrospective studies are conceived after some people have already developed the outcomes of interest.
+The investigators jump back in time to identify a cohort of individuals at a point in time before they have developed the outcomes of interest, and they try to establish their exposure status at that point in time.
+They then determine whether the subject subsequently developed the outcome of interest.

 Suppose investigators wanted to test the hypothesis that working with the chemicals involved in tire manufacturing increases the risk of death.
 Since this is a fairly rare exposure, it would be advantageous to use a special exposure cohort such as employees of a large tire manufacturing factory.
 The employees who actually worked with chemicals used in the manufacturing process would be the exposed group, while clerical workers and management might constitute the "unexposed" group.
 However, rather than following these subjects for decades, it would be more efficient to use employee health and employment records over the past two or three decades as a source of data.
 In essence, the investigators are jumping back in time to identify the study cohort at a point in time before the outcome of interest (death) occurred.
 They can classify them as "exposed" or "unexposed" based on their employment records, and they can use a number of sources to determine subsequent outcome status, such as death (e.g., using health records, next of kin, National Death Index, etc.).

-The DISTINGUISHING FEATURE of a retrospective cohort study is that the investigators conceive the study and begin identifying and enrolling subjects after outcomes have already occurred.
+Key Concept: The distinguishing feature of a retrospective cohort study is that the investigators conceive the study and begin identifying and enrolling subjects after outcomes have already occurred.

 Intervention Studies (Clinical Trials)